The Ultimate 5 Day Melbourne Itinerary

 A Morning at the Werribee Open Range Zoo

-Start the day with a short day trip to Werribee Open Range Zoo, located about 30 minutes from the Melbourne CBD.
-The zoo offers an African-style safari experience, where visitors can see giraffes, rhinos, zebras, and antelope roaming freely across open plains.
+Start the day with a short day trip to Werribee Open Range Zoo, about 30 minutes from the Melbourne CBD.
+The zoo has an African-style safari experience where you can see giraffes, rhinos, zebras, and antelope roaming free across the open plains.

-The safari bus provides a guided tour through the savannah, offering insight into the animals and their habitats.
+The safari bus takes you on a guided tour of the savannah and tells you all about the animals and their habitats.

-This activity is ideal for families, wildlife enthusiasts, and anyone visiting Melbourne who wants to experience nature without traveling far.
-The zoo also includes walking trails, exhibits on Australian animals, and activities for children.
-A visit here combines education and adventure, making it a must for your Melbourne itinerary.
+This is great for families, wildlife lovers, and anyone visiting Melbourne who wants to experience nature without traveling far.
+The zoo also has walking trails, Australian animal exhibits, and kids activities.
+A visit here is education and adventure combined so it’s a must do for your Melbourne itinerary.

 Lunch at Fonda Mexican

-After the zoo, return to the Melbourne CBD and stop at Fonda Mexican in Richmond for lunch.
-Fonda is known for its fresh and approachable take on Mexican cuisine.
+After the zoo head back to the Melbourne CBD and stop at Fonda Mexican in Richmond for lunch.
+Fonda is known for its fresh Mexican food.

-The menu includes burritos filled with slow-cooked pork, tacos with crispy fish, and bowls featuring grilled chicken with black beans and rice.
-Refreshing drinks like watermelon agua fresca or classic margaritas complement the meal.
+The menu has burritos with slow cooked pork, tacos with crispy fish, and bowls with grilled chicken and black beans and rice, along with refreshing drinks like watermelon agua fresca or classic margaritas to go with your meal.

-This restaurant is perfect for those seeking casual dining with bold flavors.
-Its location near the city circle tram route makes it easy to access, and its vibrant atmosphere captures the energy of Melbourne food culture.
-Including Fonda in your Melbourne itinerary adds a diverse culinary experience to your 5 days in Melbourne.
+This is perfect for casual dining with big flavours.
+Its close to the city circle tram route, so it's easy to get to, and the vibe is all about Melbourne food culture.
+Add Fonda to your Melbourne itinerary and you’ll get a diverse food experience for your 5 days in Melbourne.

 An Afternoon Wilsons Prom Helicopter Tour

-The Wilsons Prom Helicopter Tour is a half-day trip departing from Essendon Airport, just 20 minutes from the Melbourne CBD.
-This exclusive private flight takes passengers to Wilsons Promontory, the southernmost tip of mainland Australia, offering stunning views of pristine beaches, granite hills, and vast natural landscapes.
+The Wilsons Prom Helicopter Tour is a half day trip departing from Essendon Airport, 20 minutes from the Melbourne CBD.
+This private flight takes you to Wilsons Promontory, the southernmost tip of mainland Australia, where you’ll see pristine beaches, granite hills, and vast natural landscapes.

-The tour begins with a scenic route over the Melbourne CBD, providing aerial views of the Yarra River, Albert Park Lake, and the city circle tram area.
-Flying over Port Phillip Bay, the journey continues past iconic sites such as Brighton Beach Boxes, Phillip Island, and the San Remo Bridge.
+The tour starts with a scenic flight over the Melbourne CBD, showing you the Yarra River, Albert Park Lake, and the city circle tram area.
+Flying over Port Phillip Bay, you’ll see Brighton Beach Boxes, Phillip Island, and the San Remo Bridge.

-The helicopter descends over Wilsons Promontory National Park, where passengers can spot landmarks such as Squeaky Beach, Mt Oberon, and Sealers Cove.
+The helicopter then descends over Wilsons Promontory National Park where you can see Squeaky Beach, Mt Oberon, and Sealers Cove.

-This helicopter tour offers 360-degree views of areas inaccessible by foot, making it a unique way to experience the natural beauty of the Australian centre.
-The flight includes noise-canceling headsets for clear communication and is led by experienced pilots who share insights about the landscape.
+This helicopter tour gives you 360 degree views of areas you can’t get to on foot, so it’s a great way to see the Australian outback.
+The flight has noise-canceling headsets for clear communication and is led by experienced pilots who will tell you all about the landscape.

-Adding this activity to your Melbourne itinerary ensures a memorable conclusion to your 5 days in Melbourne.
-It’s ideal for visitors seeking adventure and breathtaking scenery, showcasing why Melbourne is a gateway to some of the most stunning destinations in Australia.
+Add this to your Melbourne itinerary and you’ll have a memorable end to your 5 days in Melbourne.
+It’s perfect for visitors looking for adventure and scenery and to see why Melbourne is the gateway to some of Australia’s most beautiful destinations.

 Explore the Queen Victoria Market

-Conclude your day with a visit to Queen Victoria Market, a cultural hub in the heart of the Melbourne CBD.
-The market is known for its food stalls offering a wide range of cuisines, from fresh seafood to handmade pasta.
+Finish the day with a visit to Queen Victoria Market, a cultural hub in the heart of the Melbourne CBD.
+The market is famous for its food stalls with a wide range of cuisines from fresh seafood to handmade pasta.

-Dinner options include paella, dumplings, and gourmet burgers.
-Shoppers can browse stalls featuring local produce, crafts, and souvenirs, all of which can be found in abundance at the Queen Victoria Market.
+Dinner options include paella, dumplings, gourmet burgers, and so much more.
+Shoppers can browse stalls with local produce, crafts and souvenirs, all of which can be found in abundance at Queen Victoria Market.

-The market is accessible via the city circle tram and provides a lively atmosphere, making it an essential stop when visiting Melbourne.
-Spending the evening here offers a taste of Melbourne food culture and a chance to mingle with locals.
+The market is on the city circle tram and has a lively atmosphere, so it’s a must do when visiting Melbourne.
+Spend the evening here and you’ll get a taste of Melbourne food culture and meet the locals.

 Other Destinations Worth Visiting During Your 5 Days in Melbourne